 B 2.1 All records must be legible and indelible.
 Requirement B 2.2 All records must demonstrate the actions taken, and when/ where they were completed.
 Requirement Interpretation This should be sufficient to provide traceability and may include date, time and/ or location the record was created.
 B 2.3 The name of the person making any entry, alteration or deletion must be identifiable.
 Requirement B 2.4 The nature of any change to a record must be clear, so that the original entry is still legible.
-Requirement B 2.5 All relevant records must be retained for a period not less than five years.
+Requirement

-Requirement Further Information Retention periods required by legislation or purchaser requirements may be significantly longer than this.
-B 2.6 Requirement Records must be kept in suitable conditions to prevent deterioration and be easily retrievable.
+B 2.5 All relevant records must be retained for a period not less than five years.
+Requirement Further Retention periods required by legislation or purchaser requirements may be significantly Information longer than this.
+B 2.6 Records must be kept in suitable conditions to prevent deterioration and be easily Requirement retrievable.
 Interpretation Participants should consider defining a retrieval time for records.
 Participants should consider protecting electronic records from failures of IT systems.
-B 2.7 Requirement The Participant need not hold all records relating to the requirements of this Scheme, but they must be capable of accessing such records, if required to do so.
+B 2.7 The Participant need not hold all records relating to the requirements of this Scheme, but Requirement they must be capable of accessing such records, if required to do so.
+B 3 Interna al Audit

-B3 Internal Audit
+B 3 Internal Audit

-B 3.1 Participants must have a current plan for internal auditing, to ensure the documented Requirement management system is effective, implemented and up to date.
-Interpretation This may include, but is not limited to: The requirements of this Scheme The Participant's documentation and records Forest Commodity legislation Activities and operations under the Participant's scope of certification B 3.2 The internal audit(s) must be documented and effective, ensuring that all relevant Requirement activities are audited at least once every twelve months.
-Interpretation An effective internal audit should as a minimum: collect evidence of compliance, as well as non-compliance record documents and records reviewed as part of the audit include evidence of follow-up actions.
+B 3.1 Requirement Participants must have a current plan for internal auditing, to ensure the documented management system is effective, implemented and up to date.
+Requirement management system is enective, implemented and up to date.
+Interpretation This may include, but is not limited to: The requirements of this Scheme The Participant's documentation and records Forest Commodity legislation Activities and operations under the Participant's scope of certification B 3.2 The internal audit(s) must be documented and effective, ensuring that all relevant activities are audited at least once every twelve months.
+Requirement Interpretation An effective internal audit should as a minimum: collect evidence of compliance, as well as non-compliance record documents and records reviewed as part of the audit include evidence of follow-up actions.
 Guidance The internal audit may be more valuable if carried out at a different time of year to the annual external Scheme audit.
-X B 3.3 Findings from internal audits and any corrective actions must be recorded and completed Requirement in a timely manner to preserve compliance with this Scheme.
-The follow up must be effective and prevent recurrence. )
+B 3.3 Requirement Findings from internal audits and any corrective actions must be recorded and completed in a timely manner to preserve compliance with this Scheme.
+The follow up must be effective and prevent recurrence.

-Section C Raw Materials/ Products and Raw Material/ Products Suppliers
+Section C Raw Materials/Feed Products and Raw Material/Feed Products Suppliers